pinot-contrib/pinot-docs/basics/data-import/clp.md

 ## Searching and decoding CLP-encoded fields

+To decode CLP-encoded fields, users can use [CLPDECODE](../../configuration-reference/functions/clpdecode.md).

+To search CLP-encoded fields, users can combine `CLPDECODE` with `LIKE`, however this may be expensive if there are a lot of rows to query.

-There is currently no built-in support within Pinot for searching and decoding CLP-encoded fields.
-This will be added in future commits, potentially as a set of UDFs.
-The development of these features is being tracked in this [design doc](https://docs.google.com/document/d/1nHZb37re4mUwEA258x3a2pgX13EWLWMJ0uLEDk1dUyU/edit).
+We are working to integrate efficient searches on CLP-encoded columns as another UDF.
+The development of this feature is being tracked in this [design doc](https://docs.google.com/document/d/1nHZb37re4mUwEA258x3a2pgX13EWLWMJ0uLEDk1dUyU/edit).